Copyright (c) 2007 THE THRASH METAL GUIDE

 ZOMBIE RITUAL (JAPAN)

 A nice young band from Japan who play a mixture of classic thrash and death metal, similar to bands like Ghoul and Frightmare, with the obligatory "duel" between deep growls and vicious snarls in the vocal department.
-The Japanese are more thrash-inclined, with their sound moving at times towards Venom and Bathory ("Zombie Axe Massacre", "Zombie Party").
+The Japanese are more thrash-inclined with their sound moving at times towards Venom and Bathory ("Zombie Axe Massacre", "Zombie Party").

 Night of the Zombie Party Full-length, 2004